Here's how NFL Sunday games highlighted racial inequality in the US

 It was a turbulent offseason for Washington in which the team retired its oft-criticized, racially insensitive name, launched an internal investigation after 15 former female employees and two journalists who covered the team accused team staffers of sexual harassment and verbal abuse, and hired a Black president, the first in NFL history.

-Miami Dolphins vs New England Patriots
+Miami Dolphins vs. New England Patriots

-The New England Patriots stood for the National Anthem during their season opener against the Miami Dolphins, but the Dolphins remained in their locker rooms for both anthems.
+The Patriots stood for the National Anthem during their season opener against the Dolphins, but the Dolphins remained in their locker rooms for both anthems.

 The Dolphins announced their decision on Thursday in a short video that criticized the NFL for what they called "fluff and empty gestures."